Manor Hotel fire: Aftermath

-The Manor Hotel fire is the deadliest hotel fire in Philippine history, and the country's second-worst fire of any kind after the Ozone Disco fire of 1996 which killed around 160 people.
-The Christian conference attended by 8,000 people at the Araneta Coliseum on August 18 dedicated their service to the victims and families of the fire.
-President Gloria Macapagal Arroyo ordered an investigation of the fire and also personally visited the survivors of the fire.
+The Manor Hotel fire is the deadliest hotel fire in Philippine history, and the country's second-worst fire of any kind after the Ozone Disco fire in March 1996, which killed 162.
+The Destiny Conference Crusade, attended by 8,000 people at the Araneta Coliseum, dedicated their August 18 service to victims and their families.
+President Gloria Macapagal Arroyo ordered an investigation of the fire and personally visited survivors.

 Quezon City fire marshal Ricardo Lemence was removed from his position by Interior Secretary Joey Lina shortly after the fire.
-Charges were filed against multiple Manor Hotel and Quezon City government officials.
+Charges were meanwhile filed against multiple Manor Hotel and Quezon City government officials.

 2019 convictions

 Four Quezon City government officials and five Manor Hotel officers were convicted of charges in relation to the 2001 fire on March 29, 2019, by the Sandiganbayan's Seventh Division.
 The decision was upheld on September 3, 2019.
 The following were charged: